Skip to content

 Findings Filters

-Improve findings management using advanced filters based on severity, acknowledgment status, etc.
+Improve findings management using advanced filters based on Severity, Acknowledgment Status, Manual Tag, etc.

 Findings Filters